-All election participants who incur \$500 or more in electoral expenditure must give the ECQ a return within 7 business days of the expense being incurred.
+All registered third parties who incur \$500 or more in electoral expenditure must give the ECQ a return within 7 business days of the expense being incurred.
+This obligation also applies to third parties who should have registered but failed to do so.